kokkos/kokkos-resilience/README.md

 First and foremost, *Kokkos Resilience* requires an install of *Kokkos*.
 This can be compiled or a version bundled with other software (such as Trilinos) or as a package on a machine.

+**Note:** *Kokkos Resilience* currently requires some internal changes to Kokkos that are not yet merged in.
+Use the [kokkos-fork](https://gitlab-ex.sandia.gov/kokkos-resilience/kokkos) repository (altdev branch) in the meantime.

 Additionally, *Kokkos Resilience* uses the [Veloc](https://github.com/ECP-VeloC/VELOC) library for efficient asynchronous checkpointing.
 If you desire automatic checkpointing to be available this library (and additionally MPI) must be installed.